Designing Warmth

 The vibe is warm, the dress code is chill.

-We’ll explore warmth through the work of artists, technologists, storytellers, spiritual teachers, and other unlikely guides.
+We’ll explore designing warmth through the work of artists, technologists, storytellers, spiritual teachers, and other unlikely guides.

 Emma Swift Lee, Director, Fred Rogers Institute

-The Fred Rogers Institute carries forward a legacy of kindness and connection, with a focus on investing in the adults in children's lives through learning and community.
+Emma and the Fred Rogers Institute carry forward a legacy of kindness and connection, with a focus on investing in the adults in children's lives through learning and community.

 Logistics